The Alien Years

 The Alien Years is a three-part miniseries that first aired on the Australian Broadcasting Corporation on 19 April 1988.
 It was directed by Donald Crombie and written by Peter Yeldham.
 It stars Victoria Longley, John Hargreaves, Christoph Waltz.
 Yeldham later adapted his screenplay into a novel of the same name.

 Plot

-Elizabeth Paterson (Victoria Longley) is the daughter of an important figure in the Australian government.
+Elizabeth Parsons (Victoria Longley) is the daughter of an important figure in the Australian government.
 She falls for and ultimately marries Stefan (Christoph Waltz), a German national.
 They move to South Australia to run a vineyard but their peace is disturbed by the outbreak of the First World War.
 The government orders that all German nationals living in Australia must be imprisoned.